-We have obtained a waiver from the holders of these convertible bonds in prior years in respect of any non-compliance of covenants for the fiscal years ended March 31, 2013 and 2014 confirming there is no breach of covenants for the years ended March 31, 2013 and 2014.
-No waiver has been obtained for subsequent periods as of July 1, 2014 as it is uncertain as to whether a waiver is required.
+We have obtained waivers from the holders of these convertible bonds in prior years in respect of any non-compliance of covenants for the fiscal years ended March 31, 2013, 2014 and 2015.
+No waiver has been obtained for subsequent periods as of July 24, 2015 as it is uncertain as to whether a waiver is required.